JacopoMangiavacchi/SwEL/README.md

 ## Evaluating String expressions with RegExp inside the AND/OR conditions
 The following string regex functions could be used on both left and right operand of any conditions

-	Search(string, regexp)  			// return -1 if not found
+	search(string, regexp)  			// return -1 if not found
-	SearchUpper(string, regexp)  		// return -1 if not found
+	searchUpper(string, regexp)  		// return -1 if not found
-	SearchLower(string, regexp)  		// return -1 if not found
+	searchLower(string, regexp)  		// return -1 if not found

-	Substring(string, regexp)  			// return "" if not found
+	substring(string, regexp)  			// return "" if not found
-	SubstringUpper(string, regexp)  	// return "" if not found
+	substringUpper(string, regexp)  	// return "" if not found
-	SubstringLower(string, regexp)  	// return "" if not found
+	substringLower(string, regexp)  	// return "" if not found

 Here is an example of a complex condition evaluation containing complex expression with string functions:

-	let text = "This is a test for testing regexp" let condition = "Substring(\"\(text)\", regex) == result" try! condition.checkCondition(withVariables: ["regex" : "test|tost",  "result" : "test"])
+	let text = "This is a test for testing regexp" let condition = "substring(\"\(text)\", regex) == result" try! condition.checkCondition(withVariables: ["regex" : "test|tost",  "result" : "test"])